the senior

 Not long before the submission, I decided to pivot to something different.
 I printed the word obscurity on two pages, and cut a couple letters out of one of the pages.
 I then overlayed it onto the the second page and shifted it to hide the letterforms behind it.
 The idea here was similar to my previous idea, just simplified in the letterforms themselves being hidden.
 This project was a great lesson into how the first idea isn't always the best.

 The process of creating this poster was a long one, as the original idea I had didn't end up working the way I wanted it to.
 The concept used CMYK misregistration—when printing plates fall out of alignment and expose the individual colors underneath—as a metaphor for calling attention to the systems people stop noticing.
-The metaphor was there, but for the average person that doesn't know what CMYK is, explaining it would be too much.
+The metaphor was there, but for the average person that doesn't know what CMYK is, explaining it would be too much for a simple exhibition poster.

 Not long before the submission, I decided to pivot to something different.
 I printed the word obscurity on two pages, and cut a couple letters out of one of the pages.
 I then overlayed it onto the the second page and shifted it to hide the letterforms behind it.
 The idea here was similar to my previous idea, just simplified in the letterforms themselves being hidden.
 This project was a great lesson into how the first idea isn't always the best.